oracle/node-oracledb/doc/api.md

 - The `val` parameter in needed when binding IN OUT to pass a value into the database.
 It is not used for OUT binds.

-- For `oracledb.BIND_INOUT` parameters, the `type` attribute is inferred from the input data type.
-Alternatively it can be explicitly set to `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE`, `oracledb.BLOB`, `oracledb.CLOB` or `oracledb.BUFFER`, or the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.
-This must match the data type of the Node.js value or variable.
+- The `type` attribute can be one of the constants as discussed in [`execute()` `bindParams` `type`](#executebindparamtype).
+This determines the mapping between the database type and the JavaScript type.

+  The attribute should be set for OUT binds.
+If `type` is not specified, then `oracledb.STRING` is assumed.

+  For IN OUT binds, `type` can inferred from the input data value type.
+However is recommended to explicitly set `type`, because the correct value cannot be determined if the input data is null.
 The output data type will always be the same as the input data type.

-  For `oracledb.BIND_OUT` parameters the `type` attribute will be the node-oracledb or Node.js data type that data will be returned as.
-  It should be `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE`,
-  `oracledb.BUFFER`, `oracledb.CURSOR`, `oracledb.BLOB`, or
-  `oracledb.CLOB`, or the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.
-If `type` is not specified for OUT binds then `oracledb.STRING` is assumed.

-  Oracle Database CLOB data can be bound with a `type` of `oracledb.STRING` to return a Node.js String, or as `type` of `oracledb.CLOB` to return a [Lob instance](#lobclass).

-  Oracle Database BLOB data can be bound with a `type` of `oracledb.BUFFER` to return a Node.js Buffer, or as `type` of `oracledb.BLOB` to return a [Lob instance](#lobclass).

-  Oracle Database RAW and LONG RAW data can be bound with a `type` of `oracledb.BUFFER` to return a Node.js Buffer.

-  Oracle Database LONG, ROWID and UROWID data can be bound with a `type` of `oracledb.STRING` to return a JavaScript String.

 - A `maxSize` attribute should be set for `oracledb.STRING` or `oracledb.BUFFER` OUT or IN OUT binds.
 This is the maximum number